 In the Preset section, you can select a preset from the dropdown menu to associate a previous mapping configuration to this CSV import.
 Press the Overwrite Actual Preset button to complete this action.
-Additionally, you can map the columns to platform fields (see more below), the save the configuration by pressing the Save this Preset as New button.
-In the pop up box, provide a name for the preset, then press Save.
+Additionally, you can map the columns to platform fields (see more below), then save the configuration by pressing the Save this Preset as New button.
+In the pop-up box, provide a name for the preset, then press Save.

 General Import Options

 This section gathers several parameters concerning the import procedure:

 – Force users to change their password at their first login.
 When this option is activated, users will immediately be asked to change their password after the initial login to the platform.
 Please note that if you have not enabled this option, you can still force your users to change their passwords upon their first sign into the platform by creating a corresponding column in your CSV file and matching it to the Force Password Change field.

 – Do not force password change for existing users.
 When this option is flagged, any existing users in the platform that also exist in the newly-imported CSV file will not have to update their passwords like new users (if the Change password at first sign in option is also activated).